 In order to meet personal mobility needs for longer journeys as well as reduced greenhouse gas emissions, it will be necessary to develop electric vehicles with longer ranges as well as connected and automated vehicles to take advantage of efficiency gains obtained from these modes of driving.
 R&D needs include energy efficiency gains by light weight construction in combination with active safety systems.
 Optimizing energy needs of the car, and design efficient solutions for auxiliaries to improve the range of the vehicle will be important.
 Research should also improve efficiency of electric motor and power electronics such as new semi-conductors.
-There is a need for research into tire and brake materials to reduce residual particulate emissions.
-Easily deployable, cost-effective and interoperable on-road charging is also needed.
+Research into tire and brake materials could contribute to reduce residual particulate emissions.
 Impact: Increased uptake of BEV in order to contribute to climate change mitigation.